feature-image

 ADVERTISEMENT

 Doncic’s performance in that span saw him break records along the way.
 His 36 points in the win against the Rockets on March 16 saw him pass Lakers legends, the late Kobe Bryant and Jerry West, for the eighth-most 35-point games in a season.
-Furthermore, he recorded a double-double of 40 points and 10 assists against Houston, in their second matchup, which was followed by a Lakers career-high 60 points in the road win against the Miami Heat on March 19.
+He recorded a double-double of 40 points and 10 assists against Houston, in their second matchup, which was followed by a Lakers career-high 60 points in the road win against the Miami Heat on March 19.

-Additionally, he became the first player to record 30-plus points in nine consecutive games.
+He became the first player to record 30-plus points in nine consecutive games.
 He literally dodged a bullet when an initial suspension, earned by virtue of receiving his 16th technical foul of the season against the Orlando Magic, was rescinded after a successful appeal by the Lakers on Saturday.
 His disciplinary issue has become a problem as he gets a lot of technical fouls for complaining about calls that aren’t made, swearing at officials, and taking too long to react after plays.

 ADVERTISEMENT